Abortion in Illinois: History

 An 1827 Illinois law prohibited the sale of drugs that could induce abortions.
 The law classed these medications as a "poison".
 The 1827 law was the first in the nation to impose criminal penalties in connection with abortion before quickening.

 Illinois passed a bill in 1867 that made abortion and attempted abortion a criminal offense.
 Around 1870, Illinois passed another law banning the sale of drugs that could cause induced abortions.
 The law is notable because it allowed an exception for "the written prescription of some well-known and respectable practicing physician".

 The Chicago Times published an undercover exposé on abortion in the city in 1888.
 One reporter managed to get a referral for an abortion with the head of the Chicago Medical Society.

 In 1956, Mt.
 Sinai Hospital in Chicago created an anonymous committee to approve all requests for therapeutic abortions.
 As a result, the number of therapeutic abortions in 1957 was 3, down from 15 the previous year.

 The Jane Collective, an underground collective that assisted women in obtaining safe abortions, was founded in Chicago in 1969.
 The collective trained its members in abortion care and provided more than 11,000 abortions before disbanding in 1973.

 The US Supreme Court's 1973 decision in Roe v.
-Wade meant the state could no longer regulate abortion before the viability of the child.
+Wade meant the state could no longer regulate abortion before the viability of the fetus.
 In 1975, the 79th General Assembly enacted the Illinois Abortion Law, which included a trigger law that provided that if Roe v.
 Wade was overturned or repealed, "the former policy of this State to prohibit abortions unless necessary for the preservation of the mother's life shall be reinstated."

 In 1995, the 89th General Assembly enacted the Parental Notice of Abortion Act, a parental notification law.
 The Act required physicians to give 48 hours' notice to the parent, grandparent or guardian of a minor seeking an abortion.
 However, the law was enjoined by the courts for more than two decades.